Leonardo (Teenage Mutant Ninja Turtles): Rise of the Teenage Mutant Ninja Turtles

 In the 2018 animated series, Rise of the Teenage Mutant Ninja Turtles, "Leonardo, the self-professed "coolest" brother possesses irreverent charm and a rebel heart".
 Unlike past versions, he is not the official leader of the turtles until the second season finale, and boasts a less serious, more laidback, charming, sardonic, and joke-cracking personality.
 This incarnation of Leo is the second born brother, with Raphael being the oldest.
 Despite his apparent immaturity and goofiness, Leo is quick-witted and strategic by nature.
 He initiatively leads his brothers whenever something has happened to Raphael, who is the group's de facto leader throughout the first two seasons.
 Despite coming off as somewhat arrogant, he also demonstrates insecurity and self-doubt.
 At the end of the season 2 finale "Rise", Splinter appoints Leo the new leader of his sons, much to the shock of him and his brothers.
 He is voiced by Ben Schwartz.

-In Rise of the Teenage Mutant Ninja Turtles: The Movie, Leo ends up doing more harm than good when his ego causes an alien race called the Krang to invade and Raphael to be captured.
-But over the course of the film Leo becomes more adept at fulfilling the role of leader.
-He sacrifices himself by trapping both himself and the Krang in the prison dimension to save the world (and possibly to make-up for all the harm he’s done), being content knowing that his family was safe from a future where the Krang decimate the planet.
+In Rise of the Teenage Mutant Ninja Turtles: The Movie, Leo ends up doing more harm than good when his ego leads to the alien Krang invading Earth and Raphael being captured.
+Over the course of the film Leo becomes more adept at fulfilling the role of leader.
+He sacrifices himself by trapping both himself and the Krang in the prison dimension to save the world (and possibly to make-up for all the harm he's done), being content knowing that his family was safe from a future where the Krang decimate the planet.
 He is saved from the prison dimension at the end of the film thanks to Mikey's new mystic powers and Leo reconciles with Raphael.

 Tales of the TMNT (2024)

-Leo appears in Tales of the Teenage Mutant Ninja Turtles, a follow-up 2d-animated series sequel to TMNT: Mutant Mayhem, with Nicolas Cantu reprising his role from the latter film.
+Leo appears in Tales of the Teenage Mutant Ninja Turtles, a follow-up 2D-animated series sequel to TMNT: Mutant Mayhem, with Nicolas Cantu reprising his role from the latter film.

 Films

 Original trilogy

 In Teenage Mutant Ninja Turtles, Leonardo was fairly modest and sensitive, rarely issuing direct commands and seemingly much more relaxed around his brothers thinking of himself as more of an equal than a leader.
 It was he who first communicated telepathically with a kidnapped Splinter and seems the most anxious about Raphael's health after his ambush by the Foot Clan.
-He fought alongside his brothers against The Shredder in the climactic battle and was the only one of the four to actually injure The Shredder, but, like his brothers, could not defeat him.
+He fought alongside his brothers against Shredder in the climactic battle and was the only one of the four to actually injure Shredder, but, like his brothers, could not defeat him.
 Due to the focus on Raphael in the film's plot, Leonardo's personality was rarely explored and his leadership position in the team took a back seat.
 Leonardo was portrayed by David Forman and voiced by Brian Tochi.